The Best Password Managers for Chrome in 2024

 Recap

-To summarize, we found in our tests that NordPass, 1Password, and Dashlane are the best Chrome password managers.
+To summarize, we found in our tests that Total Password, NordPass, Aura, 1Password, and Dashlane are the best Chrome password managers.
 But they each have strengths and weaknesses.

-NordPass is the best overall because it’s secure with its XChaCha20 encryption and zero-knowledge architecture.
+We ranked NordPass second for its XChaCha20 encryption and zero-knowledge architecture.
 It also has the best bonus security features, such as email masking.
 We’re not fans of the higher renewal prices, but you don’t have to cross that bridge right now.
 Initial subscriptions last for one or two years.

 1Password is the most user-friendly on Chrome, but its other apps?
 Not so much.
 It’s affordable though, even if it doesn’t have a lifetime free version and only offers a 14-day trial.